twilio/programmable-asset-tracker/README.md

 For development devices, if needed, the first run preparation steps can be done manually:
 - To reflash ESP32 firmware - see [./docs/esp32_readme.md](./docs/esp32_readme.md)
 - To clean Imp-Device SPI flash - build and run the application with the `ERASE_MEMORY` [Builder Variable](#builder-variables)
-- To clean [User Configuration Storage](https://developer.electricimp.com/resources/permanentstore) (re-initiate the Shipping mode) - run a simple application with the ["imp.setuserconfiguration(null);"](https://developer.electricimp.com/api/imp/setuserconfiguration) call before running the Prog-X Asset Tracker application.
+- To clean Imp-Device [User Configuration Storage](https://developer.electricimp.com/resources/permanentstore) (re-initiate the Shipping mode) - run a simple application on Imp-Device with the ["imp.setuserconfiguration(null);"](https://developer.electricimp.com/api/imp/setuserconfiguration) call before running the Prog-X Asset Tracker application.
+- To clean Imp-Agent [Persistent Data](https://developer.electricimp.com/examples/agentdatapersistence) - run a simple application on Imp-Agent with the ["server.save({});"](https://developer.electricimp.com/api/server/save) call before running the Prog-X Asset Tracker application.

 ## Build And Run ##